 You also become more attractive as a borrower.
-Lenders want to be sure you have enough income to repay loans, and that existing loans don’t already eat up too much of your monthly income (they calculate a percentage, which lenders call a debt to income ratio).
-When you pay off debt, you improve your debt to income ratios and are more likely to get approved for a new loan.
+Lenders need to be sure you have enough income to repay loans and that existing loans don’t already eat up too much of your monthly income.
+To do so, they calculate the percentage of income that goes toward debt payments, known as a debt-to-income ratio.
+When you pay off loans early, you improve your ratio and are more likely to get approved for a new loan on favorable terms.

-Your credit scores can also improve when you pay down debt.
-Part of your credit score is based on how much you’re borrowing – especially in relation to the maximum amount that you could potentially borrow.
-If you’re maxed out, your credit scores will be lower, but paying down debt means you have more wiggle room.
-For more details, see how your credit limits affect your credit.
+Your credit scores also can improve when you pay down debt.
+Part of your credit score depends on how much you’re currently borrowing, relative to the maximum amount that you potentially could borrow.
+If you’re maxed out, your credit scores will be lower, but paying down debt frees up borrowing capacity—which you hopefully won’t need to use.

 Peace of Mind

-Some people hate debt.
-They pay off loans as soon as possible - even if it doesn’t make the best financial sense.
-That’s fine, as long as you know why you’re doing it.
+Eliminating debt can be rewarding and reduce stress.
+Some people choose to pay off loans as soon as they possibly can even if they know it doesn’t make the best financial sense.
+That’s fine, as long as you’re mindful of what you’re doing and why.

 How to Do It

-Now that you know what happens when you pay your loans off early, you’re probably ready to move forward.
-In many cases it’s as simple as sending extra money – whether you do it all at once or just pay a little extra with each payment.
-Call or email your lender and ask how to do it so that your payments are properly credited to your account, and so that you know exactly how much to send.
-For more detailed instructions and tips, see How to Pay off Debt Early.
-If you’ve got multiple credit cards, use a strategy that works.
+Now that you know more about paying off those loans, you may be eager to move forward.
+In many cases, it’s as simple as sending extra money, whether you wipe out the debt with one payment or just pay a little extra each month.
+Call or email your lender, and explain what your goals are.
+Ask how to proceed so that your payments are properly applied to paying down your loan's principal so that you'll know exactly how much to send.

 Does paying off a car loan help your credit?